-This research was conducted using surveys (parent/guardian, student, and faculty) and open-ended structured questionnaires (school administrators and a community leader).
-Prior to providing surveys to the participants, the surveys were reviewed by an expert panel for content validity.
-After receiving feedback, the survey questions on the parent/guardian, student, and faculty surveys were adjusted accordingly as recommended by the expert panel.
+This research was conducted using surveys (parent/guardian, student, and faculty).
+Prior to providing surveys to the participants, the surveys were reviewed by an expert review panel for construct validity.
+After receiving the feedback from the review panel, the survey questions on the parent/guardian, student, and faculty surveys were revised based on the feedback from the expert panel.

-The parent/guardian survey consisted of 83 questions consisting of the following: Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 3-neutral, 4-agree, 5-strongly agree), Likert scale questions with 5 response choices (1-strong negative impact, 2-negative impact, 3-neutral, 4-positive impact, 5-strong positive impact), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
-69% (24 out of 35) parent/guardians responded to the survey, 12.5% (3 out of 24) of parent/guardian respondents were male and 87.5% (21 out of 24) were female (see Figure 30).
+The parent/guardian survey consisted of 83 Likert scale questions with 5 response choices (1-strongly agree, 2-disagree, 3-neutral, 4-agree, 5-strongly disagree), list type questions that allowed respondents to select items that applied to them and open-ended completion statements.
+Sixty-nine percent of (24 out of 35) parent/guardians responded to the survey, 12.5% (3 out of 24) of parent/guardian respondents were male and 87.5% (21 out of 24) were female (see Figure 30).
+The majority of parent/guardian respondents were African American at 67% (16 out of 24); 21% 95 out of 24) of parent/guardian respondents were white, and 12% (3 out of 24) were Native American (see Figure 31).